Please note: The burning of leaves is strictly prohibited. Pine Needles are the ‘leaves’ of coniferous trees and are therefore prohibited as well.

 Fire permits can be purchased through the Township of Tiny Office, at 130 Balm Beach Road West, Perkinsfield (9:00 A.M. to 4:30 P.M.)
 Monday - Friday.

-They can also be purchased for $20.00 cash only at the 7 following locations during their regular business hours:
+They can also be purchased for $20.00 at the following locations during their regular business hours:

 1) T's SuperMarket, 345 rue Lafontaine Road West, Lafontaine